SwiftERM Hyper-personalisation for ecommerce email marketing

 • Third-party data (i.e. data from your CRM or POS).

 You aren’t limited whatsoever.
-This is a big data industry, so take advantage of it instead of sticking to site behavior, gender, and age.
+This is a big data industry, so take advantage of it instead of sticking to site behaviour, gender, and age.

-For example, Nielsen Norman Group found that personalising intranet portals based on the person’s role at the company vs. the person’s previous behavior is more effective.
+For example, Nielsen Norman Group found that personalising intranet portals based on the person’s role at the company vs. the person’s previous behaviour is more effective.

 You can find a lot of segmentation inspiration in your first-party data.
 The best way to do that is to go to your Google Analytics account and begin segmenting your data as you normally would.
 What segments are you using?